KokkakNiphon/KokkakNiphon/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 DucklingsEngine
 - 🌱 I’m currently learning ...
-C++
+C++, JavaScript
 - 👯 I’m looking to collaborate on ...
 Indie game project
 - 🤔 I’m looking for help with ...
+OS
 - 💬 Ask me about ...
 Anything! 😆
 - 📫 How to reach me: ...
 Twitter: @KokkakNiphon
 - 😄 Pronouns: ...
 He/Him